Train Clustering Model

 How to use Train Clustering Model

-Add the Train Clustering Model module to your experiment in Studio.
+Add the Train Clustering Model module to your pipeline in the designer.
 You can find the module under Machine Learning Modules, in the Train category.

 Add the K-Means Clustering module, or another custom module that creates a compatible clustering model, and set the parameters of the clustering model.